-Jaipur, the capital of Rajasthan, is the second stop on the Golden Triangle of India, the extremely popular tour for most first-time visitors to India.
+Read about the sights in Jaipur, the capital of Rajasthan.
+This was my second stop on the Golden Triangle of India, the extremely popular tour for most first-time visitors to India.
 There is a lot to discover, more than you will be able to absorb during your short stay.

 Moti Doongri Fortress

 Upon entering the city one easily takes notice of a fortress on a hilltop.
 It was originally built in 1761 but was later expanded with a small palace imitating a Scottish castle.
 There is also a Hindu temple inside.
 We only saw it from below as it was not on the priority list of my tour agency.
 To some extent the two monkeys in front gave a more lasting impression.